hotwax/oms-documentation/documents/retail-operations/brokering/brokeringruns.md

 ---
-description: >-
-Learn about brokering runs.
+description: "Learn about brokering runs."
 ---

 Runs in the brokering system act as containers for sequences of routings.
 These runs are scheduled by retailers to execute at specified intervals, allowing for effective and timely order routing.